fictzio/rpg-markdown/README.md

-# What do we want RPG Markdown to do?
+# Purpose of RPG Markdown

 RPG Markdown is an effort to create a markup language for writing game content.
-It should be easy to write and read, transforms well to pdfs and other text formats and handle storyline elements and flow.
+It should be easy to write and read, transform well to pdfs and other text formats and handle storyline elements and flow.

 **We'll use RPG Markdown to**

 - write campaign material such as adventures, world and location descriptions, scenes
-- extract data and action points from flowing text (Stats from an NPC, skill check in an adventure scene).
+- extract data and action points from flowing text (Stats from an NPC, skill checks in an adventure scene).
 - allow writeups of dialogs, session transcripts, manuscripts for LARPs or NPC dialog in an adventure.
 - create templates for use with auto-insert macros
 - write blog posts